-Highly detailed map of the Northeastern and Mid-Atlantic United States, extending from Cape Cod, Connecticut and Southern New York to the Chesapeake, from Vandermaelen's Atlas Universel, the first atlas to systematically map the world in uniform scale.
+Highly detailed map of the Northeastern and Mid-Atlantic United States, extending from Cape Cod, Connecticut, and Southern New York to the Chesapeake.
+This map is from Vandermaelen's Atlas Universel, the first atlas to systematically map the world at a uniform scale.

-A remarkable map of the eastern US, with extensive notes on commerce, religion, government, revenues and weather and a large state by state population table, showing growth by decade for 1790, 1800, 1810 and then substantial detail for 1820, including populations for whites, slaves and free blacks, as well as populations of non-citizens, and information on the employment, broken down by agriculture, commerce and manufacturing.
+This is a remarkable map of the eastern US, with extensive notes on the commerce, religion, government, revenues, and weather of the nation.
+It also includes a large state by state population table, showing growth by decade for 1790, 1800, 1810.
+For 1820 additional detail is noted, including populations for whites, slaves, and free blacks, as well as populations of non-citizens.
+Information on the employment of the nation's citizens is broken down by agriculture, commerce, and manufacturing.

 In 1830, Vandermaelen inherited a laundry from his parents which he converted into the Establissement geographique de Bruxelles, or the Brussels Geographical Establishment.
 His brother, Jean-Francois, also established a botanical garden on the site.
 The Establishment had its own lithographic press, one of the first to use the technology for cartography and the first in Belgium.
 They produced textbooks, surveys, and especially maps of Brussels to be used for urban planning.
 The complex also housed schools, an ethnographic museum, and a library open to the public.
 Vandermaelen was passionate about geographic education and saw the Establishment as an open place where people could learn about the world.